Brydzzz/Multilayer-Perceptron/README.md

 ## Showcase

 The showcase is in `main.py`.
-We train the model on hand drawng digits from the MNIST dataset, and then check it's performance on the testing set.
+We train the model on hand drawn digits from the MNIST dataset, and then check it's performance on the testing set.
 Functions used:
 - average square loss function
 - ReLu hidden layer acitvation